Maid Levy Singapore 2026: Concessionary Rate & IRAS Relief Guide

 Common Pitfalls to Avoid

-2. Confusing the levy concession with the tax relief.
+2. Confusing the levy concession with the lapsed tax relief.
 They are two different schemes from two different agencies.
-The MOM concession reduces what you pay; the IRAS relief reduces what you are taxed on.
-Eligible families should use both.
+The MOM concession reduces what you pay; the IRAS relief used to reduce what you were taxed on, but it lapsed from YA2025 and can no longer be claimed.
+Only the MOM concession remains available.

 3. Forgetting to renew a PWD letter.
 The Persons with Disabilities (Special Tax Deduction) Letter has an expiry date.
 If it lapses, MOM may revert your levy to S$300 without warning.
 Set a calendar reminder six months before expiry.